pjdamian/circuit-simulator/README.md

 - Physics-based validation tests (series, parallel, RC, RL, RLC circuits).
 All transient tests validate against closed form analytical solutions across all damping regimes.

 ## Example Usage
-See the `examples/` directory for complete RC, RL, and RLC transient simulations.
+See the `examples/` directory for complete RC, RL, and RLC network construction.
+See `tests/test_rlc_network.py` for examples of a fully solved network problem.

 ## Testing
 A helper test script was implemented, "run_all_tests.py".
 This script runs all available tests in the "tests" folder.
 These include implementation checks, and physics based verification checks.
 The physics for the example circuits are either trivially simple (series, parallel), or well known problems (RC, RL, and RLC).
 Analytical equations can be readily found on the web.